SUNDERLAND appear to be cooling their interest in Greek winger Charis Mavrias.

-The £6.5m arrival of midfielder Emanuele Giaccherini from Juventus this week may have influenced Sunderland’s thinking on the matter with the Italian international expected to be deployed on the left wing next season – Mavrias’s position.
+The £6.5m arrival of midfielder Emanuele Giaccherini from Juventus this week may have influenced Sunderland’s thinking on the matter, with the Italian international expected to be deployed on the left wing in the new season – Mavrias’s position.

 Mavrias was just one of a number of possible targets pursued by Sunderland this summer and, despite a fee being agreed, sources close to the potential transfer suggest the Black Cats may decide not to take their interest any further.